 - William H. Craig.
 Mr. Craig has been our chief financial officer since October 2007 and was our chief compliance officer from December 2007 through April 2009.
 Prior to joining Fifth Street, from March 2005 to October 2007, Mr. Craig was an executive vice president and chief financial officer of Vital-Signs, Inc., a medical device manufacturer that was later acquired by General Electric Company's GE Healthcare unit in October 2008.
 Prior to that, from January 2004 to March 2005, he worked as an interim chief financial officer and Sarbanes-Oxley consultant.
 From 1999 to 2004, Mr. Craig served as an executive vice president for finance and administration and chief financial officer for Matheson Trigas, Inc., a manufacturer and marketer of industrial gases and related equipment.
 Mr. Craig's prior experience includes stints at GE Capital, Deloitte & Touche LLP, and GMAC, as well as merchant banking.
 Mr. Craig has an M.B.A. from Texas A&M University and a B.A. from Wake Forest University.
-Mr. Craig is a Certified Public Accountant and is Accredited in Business Valuation. - Ivelin M. Dimitrov, CFA.
-Mr. Dimitrov has been our co-chief investment officer since November 2010 and the co-chief investment officer of our investment adviser since June 2010.
-He is also a partner of our investment adviser and serves on its investment committee.
-Mr. Dimitrov has over six years of experience structuring small and mid-cap transactions.
-Mr. Dimitrov joined our investment adviser in May 2005 and is responsible for the evaluation of new investment opportunities, deal structuring and portfolio monitoring, in addition to managing the investment adviser's associate and analyst team.
-In addition, Mr. Dimitrov is the chairman of the investment adviser's internal valuation committee.
-He has substantial experience in financial analysis, valuation and investment research.
-Mr. Dimitrov graduated from the Carroll Graduate School of Management at Boston College with an M.S. in Finance and has a B.S. in Business Administration from the University of Maine.
-He is also a holder of the Chartered Financial Analyst designation.
+Mr. Craig is a Certified Public Accountant. - Marc A. Goodman.
+Mr. Goodman has served as our chief investment officer since April 2009 and is a senior partner of Fifth Street Management and is co-head of the Investment Committee of Fifth Street Management.
+Mr. Goodman has over 18 years of experience advising on, restructuring, and negotiating investments.
+Mr. Goodman is responsible for all portfolio management.
+Prior to joining Fifth Street Capital LLC in 2004, from 2003 to 2004, Mr. Goodman was a partner of Triax Capital Advisors, a consulting firm that provides management and financial advisory services to distressed companies.
+Mr. Goodman also served as the president of Cross River Consulting, Inc. from June 1998 to January 2005.
+Previously, he was with the law firm of Kramer, Levin, Naftalis & Frankel LLP and the law firm of Otterbourg, Steindler, Houston & Rosen, P.C.
+Mr. Goodman graduated from Cardozo Law School, and has a B.A. in Economics from New York University.